Stax Braintree Payment Gateway

 Benefits of Using a Payment Gateway

-For instance, if the customer is processing the credit card payment online by themselves, they can enter the card details and then wait for just a few seconds before learning whether their credit card payment has gone through or not.
+For instance, if the customer is processing the credit card payment online by themselves, they can enter the card details and then wait for just a few seconds before seeing whether their credit card payment has gone through or not.
 Since the gateway is usually integrated within your website or app, this doesn’t require your customer to go through any complicated processes.
 They need to enter necessary information such as their name, card number, card expiration date, and CVV code.

 Similarly, suppose the transaction is being performed through payment hardware such as a POS terminal.
 In that case, it only takes a few seconds after swiping, dipping, or tapping the card to know if the transaction is authorized or not.
 This process also doesn’t ask for any complicated details and requires the card to be present with an authorized user.